C3. Coding

 Duration approximately 20 minutes

-• I notice that the same amount is always added to the piggy bank.
+- I notice that the same amount is being added to the piggy bank each month.

-• I wonder how much money will be in the piggy bank come June.
+- I wonder how much money will be in the piggy bank in June.

-Provide students with manipulatives and have them represent the data to determine the amount of money in the piggy bank in June.
+Provide students with manipulatives and have them represent the information in the table of values, then have them determine the amount of money that will be in the piggy bank in June.

 Example of a Possible Representation Using Tokens

-Check to see if students' predictions about the amount of money in the bank were correct.
-If students had different results, check to see if it was because of the assumptions that were made (for example, one month the person gets more than $5, or one month the person decides to make an expenditure).
+Look at students' representations to see how they used them to determine the amount of money in June.
+Check to see what assumptions they made (for example, one month the person gets more than $5, or one month the person decides to make an expenditure).

 Note: This is not so much about the "answer" as it is about the representation of the mathematical situation.
 Students may quickly notice that we can multiply the number of months by 5 to get the total amount of money saved.
 However, this does not show us the growth of the amount of money in the piggy bank.